MLB-LED-Scoreboard/mlb-led-scoreboard/coordinates/README.md

 These JSON files are named in correspondence to the dimensions of the LED board used when running the software.
 A file, located in the `coordinates` directory with a filename `w<cols>h<rows>.example.json` tells the scoreboard that those dimensions are officially supported.
-This `.example` file is required and you will need to copy one of the existing files into a file that matches your dimensions.

 # Custom Coordinates

 You can edit these coordinates to display parts of the scoreboard in any way you choose.

-Simply copy the file corresponding to your board's dimensions to `w<cols>h<rows>.json`.
-This JSON file only needs to contain the parts you wish to override but it's often easier to just make a copy of the full example file and edit the values you want to change.
+During installation (see the main README for setup instructions), custom coordinate files (e.g., `w64h32.json`) are created from their corresponding schema files (e.g., `w64h32.example.json`).
+You can then edit the custom files to override any coordinates you want to change.

 ## Example

+**Customizing coordinates for a 64x32 board:**
-If you have a 64x32 board, copy `w64h32.example.json` to a new file called `w64h32.json`, then edit the coordinates in that file as you see fit.
-Your customized coordinates will always take precedence.
+1. After installation, edit the coordinates in `w64h32.json` as you see fit

->!WARNING
+2. Your customized coordinates will always take precedence over the schema defaults

+> [!WARNING]
-> **DO NOT** remove `.example` files! **Copy** the files instead.
+> **DO NOT** edit or remove `.example` files!
 >
 > These are checked by the software to determine which matrix dimensions are supported.
 If you remove the file, the scoreboard may fail to start.